alexpods/meteor-accounts-vk/README.md

 3. Use `Meteor.loginWithVk(options, callback)` for user authentication (you can omit `options` argument).

-4. For custom user creation you must set 'createUser' event handler:
+4. For customization of new user creation you must set 'createUser' event handler:
 ```js
     Accounts.onCreateUser(function(options, user) {
         user.custom_field = "custom value";